Skip to Main Content

 Payment plans

-If you can’t afford to pay for a phone bill, medical bill or another bill in full, ask the company if you can set up a payment plan.
-Although you’ll probably be charged an additional fee or interest, it might cost less than getting a loan.
-Furthermore, you won’t have to submit a formal application or undergo a credit check.
+Can’t afford to pay for a phone bill, medical bill or another bill in full?
+Ask the company if you can set up a payment plan.
+Although you’ll probably be charged an additional fee or interest, it may cost less than getting a loan.
+While you won’t have to undergo a credit check, you may still have to apply and pass an approval process.

 Paycheck advances